Introduction

 Scrambling the North Ridge of Tryfan

 Suddenly a flattening is reached and you have arrived at the base of the North Tower.
 This is where things get serious.
 The tower can be taken head on, but it noticeably harder and more serious than anything else on the route.
 This is not straightforward Grade 1 scrambling.
 Another option is to avoid the tower by opting for the Eastern Traverse, but you have to know where you are going and how you will regain the ridge or summit.
+The usual thing is take the first gully on the right immediately after the north tower.

-If you take the North Tower, you will then have to deal with the awkward down-climb into ‘The Notch’.
-After this, obvious and generally easy scrambling leads finally to the summit plateau, though there are a couple of tricky steps.
+After this, generally easy scrambling leads finally to the summit plateau, though there are a couple of tricky steps.
 Once on the summit, the two stone monoliths of Adam and Eve are unmistakable.
 Tradition has it that leaping between the two stones gains you ‘the freedom of Tryfan’.
 Take care though – this is not advisable if it’s windy or the rock is wet.

 Descending Tryfan Safely

-Be aware, however, that the North Ridge of Tryfan is an accident blackspot and the scene of many mountain rescues, accidents and deaths.
-This is partly because its popularity skews the statistics.
+Be aware that the North Ridge of Tryfan is an accident blackspot and the scene of many mountain rescues, accidents and deaths.
+This is partly because its very popularity skews the statistics.
 If more people go there then its inevitable that more accidents will happen there.
 However, it is also the nature of the route that catches people out.
 The easy start lulls you into a false sense of security.
 The difficulties are all further up near the top or the route.

 Many decide that this is the point that they should turn around.
 On the face of it that seems a sensible decision.
 But finding a safe way down again is not as easy as it sounds.
 People get into difficulty on their way down and this is when the accidents occur.
 If you are in any doubt whatsoever about your ability to do this route, then play it safe and book a guide.